michael-milette/moodle-filter_filtercodes/README.md

 * {mycourses} : Display an unordered list of links to all my enrolled courses.
 * {courserequest} : Displays a Request a Course link.
 * {label type}{/label} : Display text over background colour.
 The Boost theme supports the following types: **info**, **important**, **secondary**, **success** and **warning**.
 Other themes may also support **primary**, **danger**, **light**, **dark** and more.
 Example: {label info}For your information{/label}.
 Actual foreground and background colours vary depending on the theme.
 If the type is not specified, it will default to **info**.
 If the type specified is not supported by your theme, it may default to secondary.
+* {button URL}Label{/button} : Create a clickable button link formatted like a primary button.

 ### For use in courses